Electric machine: History

 The basis for electric machines date back to the early 19th century, and the research and experiments of Michael Faraday in the relationship of electricity and magnetism.
 One of the first demonstrations of an electric machine was in 1821, with a free-hanging wire dipped into a pool of mercury, on which a permanent magnet (PM) was placed.
 When a current was passed through the wire, the wire rotated around the magnet, showing that the current gave rise to a close circular magnetic field around the wire.
 While primitive compared to modern electric machines, this experiment showed the ability to convert electric energy to motion.

 Improvements to electric machines continued throughout the 19th century, however as this predated the existence of an electric power system, they struggled to gain viability and acceptance.
 Near the end of the 19th century, when the first electric grids came into existence, electric machines grew into more applications.
 Of note, the invention of the dynamo by Werner von Siemens in 1867 and invention of the first practical DC motor by Frank Sprague in 1886.

 As electric power systems moved from DC to AC during the war of currents, so did electric machines.
 While alternators began to replace dynamos, AC motors proved more difficult.
-It wasn't until Nikola Tesla's invention of the induction motor that AC motors began to replace DC motors in significant quantities.
+It was not until Nikola Tesla's invention of the induction motor that AC motors began to replace DC motors in significant quantities.

 Operating principle

 The main operating principles of electric machines take advantage of the relationship between electricity and magnetism, specifically that changes in one can create changes in the other.
 For example, moving a bar magnet around a wire to induce a voltage across it, or running current through a wire in a magnetic field to generate a force.

-This is largely based off of Maxwell's Equations and can be analytically and mathematically complex.
+This is largely based on Maxwell's equations and can be analytically and mathematically complex.
 However, most electric machines are governed by the same 4 principles: